 Exception.
 A tax-exempt organization that is not taxable under section 1291 may not make the election.
-In addition, a tax-exempt organization that is a member of a domestic pass-through entity is not subject to a QEF election made by the pass-through entity.
+In addition, a tax-exempt organization that is not taxable under section 1291 is not subject to a QEF election made by a pass-through entity.